petersulyok/smfc/README.md

 The script will remove the installed `smfc` files and the python package.

 #### 9.2.
 Docker installation
 `smfc` is also available as a docker image, see more details in [Docker.md](../docker/Docker.md).
-In this case, your job is only to provide your configuration file on host computer, `smfc` will be executed automatically when the container is starting.
+In this case, your job is only to provide your configuration file on the host computer, `smfc` will be executed automatically when the container is starting.

 ### 10. Configuration file
 After successful installation, create/edit your new configuration file.
 If you just upgraded to a new `smfc` version, you can preserve the existing one.